lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 Overview
 *********

-You can embed a Google document in your course, so students see the document in the courseware.
-For example, you can have students see a Google presentation:
+You can embed a Google document in your course so students see the document in the courseware.
+For example, you can share a Google presentation with students:

 .. image:: ../Images/google-presentation.png
   :alt: A Google presentation in courseware